Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/readme.md

 ﻿﻿## Theme
-**The Harmony between competition and cooperation** Sports building character teaching people to not look at their self as victims when confronted with someone ahead they will look at it as an opportunity for improvement a new target to set as a goal that can be surpassed instead of oppressing/stepping on other or cheating to get ahead as this removes the meaning of life.
+**The Harmony between competition and cooperation** Sports building character—teaching people not to look at themselves as victims.
+When confronted with someone ahead of them they will look at it as an opportunity for improvement, a new target to set as a goal that can be surpassed instead of oppressing/stepping on other or cheating to get ahead as this removes the meaning of life.
 Citizen who have not had the chance to be cybervator inherit this problem.
 ### Sub-themes
 Don't bite off more than you can chew, leadership, greed(wealth,power,fame)